DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 That's more or less current situation."

 Saki points towards the end of staircase.
-Third underground floor was in complete silence, and then bright light blinded Kay's eyes.
+Third underground floor was in complete silence, and then bright light blinded Kai's eyes.

 "It is bright?"